A CONVERSATION WITH DEBORAH HARKNESS

 It’s pretty hard not to notice the popular preoccupation with witches, vampires, and things that go bump in the night.
 But we aren’t the first to be fascinated with these creatures.
 Today, we often imagine them into fantastic otherworlds, but the people I study believed that such magical beings were living alongside them in this world.
 So I started thinking, if there are vampires and witches, what do they do for a living—and what strange stories do humans tell to explain away the evidence of their presence?
 A Discovery of Witches began with the answers to those questions as I essentially reimagined our modern world through the eyes of medieval and Renaissance people.

-Q. On page 72, Matthew observes that Diana sees her work as a historian as similar to that of a detective.
+Q. On page 72 of A Discovery of Witches, Matthew observes that Diana sees her work as a historian as similar to that of a detective.
 Is this how you approach your own research?
 Is a novelist also a type of detective?

 I definitely see my historical work as a process of detection.
 Historians fit pieces of evidence together and hope that they eventually form a coherent picture.
 Often, a historian’s most compelling questions—and the most difficult to answer—concern personal motivations and why something happened the way it did.
 These are questions we have in common with detectives.
 Fiction is more like alchemy, though.
 You take a little of this, a little of that, combine it, and hope that something wonderful occurs so that your creation is greater than the sum of its individual parts.
 Novelists, like the alchemists of old, know that true creation takes time and patience, and that it’s likely you will have many disasters and failures before you achieve success.